craigmiranda/sjmi/README.md

 Testing:

-* Minimal (in progress,as at Nov2020)
+* Minimal (in progress, as at Nov2020)
-* Four seperate Windows 10 machines w/ integrated cameras (Dell, Acer & Laptop)
+* Success with CamTest demonstration app on four seperate Windows 10 machines w/ integrated cameras
-* One external USB2.0 Microscope camera
+* Success with one external USB2.0 microscope camera

 Notes:

-(1) Currently image capture is taken from the conventionaly video stream.
-Some devices, apparently, have "still pin" functionality, but none of seem to.
+(1) Currently image capture is taken from the conventional video stream.
+Some devices, apparently, have "still pin" functionality, but none of mine seem to have this.

 (2) Windows, for some reason, has at least four methods for video capture.
  - DirectShow